 > echo hello world | wc 1 2 12

-fish suggests commands as you type, and shows the suggestion to the right of the cursor, in gray.
+As you type fish will suggest commands to the right of the cursor, in gray.
 For example:

 It knows about paths and options: